Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Experimental results

 \subsection{Aperiodicity in quantum oscillations}

 From the semiclassical theory of Landau quantization developed by Onsager and Lifshitz \cite{onsager1952, shoenberg2009magnetic}, the oscillations in magnetoresistivity are periodic in $1/B$.
 To examine the periodicity of oscillations in the 2DES at EuO/KTO and LAO/STO interfaces, we plot $\Delta R_{xx}$ at $\theta = 0^{\circ}$ as a function of the inverse magnetic field in Fig. 5(a) and (b), respectively.
 As a quality check of the oscillations in LAO/STO in a low-field regime (< 14 T), we also measure the same sample in a superconducting magnet at a temperature of 0.3 K and display this data in the inset as well as in the main panel of Fig. 5(b).
 While for $B$ > 6 T, the minima and maxima of the oscillations from these measurements perfectly overlie with the high-field measurement data, we acquired better-resolved oscillations in low-fields ($B$ < 6 T).
 As one can see, for both interfaces, the oscillations period decreases as the magnetic field increases.
 We perform the FFT analysis for both systems in a few selected field ranges to evaluate the magnetic field dependence of the oscillations frequencies.
 The FFT spectra of EuO/KTO (Fig. 5(c)) reveal one or two peaks in each field window and the dominant peak position moves to higher frequency with decreasing average inverse field of selected windows.
-The shoulder peak (on the left of dominant peak) noticed in two field windows (8.3 - 14.9 T and 27.8 - 59.3 T) are most likely from the 3D oscillations as the FFT of oscillations at $\theta = 90^{\circ}$ produces peaks at the same frequencies (see Appendix A3).
-Unlike EuO/KTO, the LAO/STO interface exhibits at least two prominent peaks for each field window and these peaks shifts to higher frequency with increasing field.
-In Fig. 5(e) and 5(f), we plot the estimated frequencies as a function of the effective field $B_{eff}$ for EuO/KTO and LAO/STO, respectively. $B_{eff}$ defines as $\frac{1}{B_{eff}}=\frac{\frac{1}{B_{min}}+\frac{1}{B_{max}}}{2}$ depends on the size of the field range used in the FFT analysis.
-It is worth mentioning that the FFT analysis of the data at $\theta = 0^{\circ}$ in the full field range gives 7-8 peaks for both interfaces (Appendix A5, Fig A5) because of the progressive increase in oscillations frequency with field.
-Contrary to the observation at $\theta = 0^{\circ}$, the FFT analysis of the oscillations at $\theta = 90^{\circ}$ reveals only two frequencies (appendix A3, Fig A3).
-In conclusion, the FFT analyses for the data at $\theta = 0^{\circ}$ reveal that the 2DESs at the studied interfaces exhibit a continuous increase in quantum oscillations frequency as the magnetic field strength rises, in line with the previous observation on LAO/STO interface \cite{fete2014large, MingYang2016, trier2016quantization, cheng2018shubnikov, rubi2020aperiodic}.
+The shoulder peak (on the left of dominant peak) noticed in two field windows (8.3 - 14.9 T and 27.8 - 59.3 T) are most likely from the 3D oscillations as the FFT of oscillations at $\theta = 90^{\circ}$ produces peaks at the same frequencies (see Appendix A4).